-A building permit is an official approval issued by the local governmental agency that allows you or your contractor to proceed with a construction or remodeling project on your property.
+A building permit is an official approval issued by the local government agency that allows you or your contractor to proceed with a construction or remodeling project on your property.
 It is intended to ensure that the project plans to comply with local standards for land use, zoning, and construction.
-These standards are intended to ensure the safety of current and future owners and occupants and to provide enforcement of zoning and land use policies.
+These standards are intended to ensure the safety of current and future owners and occupants and to provide enforcement of zoning and land-use policies.

 Specific issues that the building permit process may address include structural integrity of the framing work, zoning, sanitation, water, and sewer lines, fire protection, and electrical service.

 Not all home construction and renovation projects require a building permit.
 In most cases, simple repairs and replacements can be performed by professional contractors or homeowners without applying for a permit.
 However, any project that involves additions or major changes to your home's structure or its mechanical systems usually require you to apply for an appropriate permit from the local building department.
 If you are hiring a contractor to perform the work, he usually will handle the permit process for you, factoring in the costs of the permit to his bid.
 If you are doing the work yourself, it is your responsibility to apply for the permit.
 Be aware that your building department may require that some types of work be done only by licensed professionals.
 Work on gas lines, for example, may be forbidden to homeowners in some communities.